-It's no surprise that Zoë Kravitz's mother, actress Lisa Bonet, never appeared in any 90s urban films like Friday, Boyz n the Hood, or Belly that hip hop comedy Dope purports to be inspired by--these female characters were so lacking.
-Given a the seemingly innocuous role of drug dealer's girlfriend, Zoë - fresh from tearing up Fury Road with Mad Max - delivers a complex performance that ensures her character Nakia is sexy, funny, intelligent and surprising. i-D caught up with her at Cannes about fetishization, being put in a box and having Lenny and Lisa as parents.
+It's no surprise that Zoë Kravitz's mother, actress Lisa Bonet, never appeared in any of the urban films from the 90s: Friday, Boyz n the Hood, or Belly that Dope purports to be inspired by, because the female characters were so lacking.
+Given a seemingly innocuous drug dealer's girlfriend part, Zoë Kravitz - fresh from tearing up Fury Road with Mad Max - delivers a complex performance that ensures her character Nakia is sexy, funny, intelligent and surprising. i-D caught up with her at Cannes and heard her thoughts on fetishisation, being put in a box and having Lenny and Lisa as parents.

 Did you like the 90s urban films that Dope is inspired by?

-Friday is one of my favorite films.
+Friday is one of my favourite films.
 I can quote that entire film.